websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 | --- | --- |
 | Hostname | Enter a virtual host name. |
 | Request Parameters | Enter the name and value of a request parameter. |

+## Segments Property

+> Available: Liferay 7.3+.

+The Segments Property provides a way to combine existing Segments into a new Compound Segment.
+The Compound Segment inherits the properties from the Segments it is based on, and updates the members automatically.
+For more information, see [Compound Segments](./creating-and-managing-user-segments.md#compound-segments).